 Fees and Funding

 Graduate study at Oxford is a rewarding experience, but also a significant investment.
-There are three types of expense that you need to account for when calculating the cost of graduate study:
+There are two types of expense that you need to account for when calculating the cost of graduate study:

-- University tuition fee: You will need to pay a university tuition fee for each year of your course.
-The rate depends on the University's assessment of your fee status as either 'Home/EU' or 'Overseas', and on the qualifications you already hold.
+- Course fees: You will need to pay a fee for each year of your course.
+The rate depends on the University's assessment of your fee status as either 'Home' or 'Overseas', and on the qualifications you already hold.
+This fee covers academic and other facilities and services provided by the University, including those provided by the faculty or department or your college.
+The fee does not include accommodation or meal charges.

 - Living costs: You will need a sufficient amount to cover your living expenses for the duration of your studies.
 A guide to living expenses in Oxford, including advice for students with dependents, is available on our Living costs page.
 For an outline of fees and living costs, please use the Fees, Funding and Scholarship Search tool.